Major: Theatre Arts: Dance and Acting

 During a break from dance Mika became a licensed massage therapist and through close work with her colleagues in the Physical Therapy, Chiropractic, Pilates and Eastern Medicine realms she developed and executed seminars in Injury Prevention and Recovery for Dancers and Injury Prevention and Recovery for Runners.
 These programs have thus far been taught at Beloit College along with varying athletic institutions in and around the Chicago-land area as well as San Francisco.

-Mika is currently living in San Francisco, California where she continues her work in Injury Prevention and Recovery, massage therapy, and dance.
-She teaches Rhythm and Motion©, a 30+yr San Francisco tradition of dance conditioning and cardio classes based on the idea “Everyone can dance,” and is embarking upon a professional Pilates certification beginning fall of 2011.
+Mika is currently living in San Francisco, California where she continues her work in Injury Prevention and Recovery, massage therapy, and dances for Palanza Dance as well as Rhythm and Motion.
+She teaches for Rhythm and Motion Dance Program©, a 35+yr San Francisco tradition of dance and conditioning classes based on the idea “Everyone can dance.”
 She is “Oh so thankful” to everything she gained from the Beloit College dance program and community, and could never have made it this far without them.
 THANKS!

 Major: Health & Society